hossein1376/Django-Cheat-Sheet/README.md

 ```

 If we need to display the model inside the admin page, we can add it to admin.py file.
 [As shown here](#add-a-model-to-admin-page).
-To determine how our data should be displayed inside the admin panel page, we can add the following at the end the the View class:
+To determine how our data should be displayed inside the admin panel page, we can add the following method to the end the the View class:

 ```python
   def __str__(self):